-- Now you can either place the pitcher in the fridge for at least 2 hours to allow the drink to get cold, or you can place some ice on glasses and fill with the tamarindo drink and enjoy.
+- Now you can either place the pitcher in the fridge for at least 2 hours to allow the drink to nicely chill, or you can place some ice on glasses and fill them with the tamarindo drink and enjoy.

 Make It Ahead

-- CHIA: When chia seeds meets lemons and limes, it only results in the most refreshing and healthy agua fresca de chía.
+- CHIA: When chia seeds meet lemons and limes, it only results in the most refreshing and healthy agua fresca de chía.

-- PINEAPPLE: Pineapple water, also know as agua fresca de piña is one of your best options to cool down in summer days.
+- PINEAPPLE: Pineapple water, also known as agua fresca de piña is one of your best options to cool down on summer days.

-- STRABERRY: Strawberries on season or not, you can make this delicious agua de fresa all year round.
+- STRAWBERRY: Strawberries on the season or not, you can make this delicious agua de fresa all year round.

-- STRAWBERRY HORCHATA: The most loved Mexican agua fresca with a twist, this strawberry horchata not only taste amazing, it looks pretty cute too!
+- STRAWBERRY HORCHATA: The most loved Mexican agua fresca with a twist, this strawberry horchata not only tastes amazing but also looks pretty cute too!